cleanlab/cleanlab-studio-tutorials/codex/index.md

     {
         "questions": {
             "rag": {
-                "title": "Select your RAG framework",
+                "title": "Select your AI framework",
-                "placeholder": "RAG framework"
+                "placeholder": "AI framework"
             },
             "integration": {
                 "title": "Select an integration style",
-                "description": "These are the recommended [ways to integrate](/codex/concepts/integrations) Cleanlab for your current RAG setup.", "placeholder": "Integration style"
+                "description": "These are the recommended [ways to integrate](/codex/concepts/integrations) Cleanlab for your current AI system", "placeholder": "Integration style"
             }
         },